originalzen/nanochat/README.md

 - Report bugs or request features at [karpathy/nanochat](https://github.com/karpathy/nanochat)
 - This fork regularly pulls upstream changes

 **LLM Policy (Disclosure):**
-When submitting PRs, declare any parts with substantial LLM contribution you haven't fully verified.
+When submitting PRs to karpathy/nanochat, declare any parts with substantial LLM contribution you haven't fully verified.

-*This fork is developed with LLM assistance.*
+*This fork itself is developed with the assistance of LLMs!*

 ---